It's garbage because you are forced to basically go through all layers before you can start lockpicking.

 I'd like to see different lock types, not just difficulty.
 So like KCD's alchemy system, the more you complete a brew or in this case a specific lock system, the more easily you could just skip it entirely.

-It's definitely an improvement over the old system and you're a retard if you claim otherwise.
+It's definitely an improvement over the old system and you're a moron if you claim otherwise.
 The 3 level locks are definitely filtering me hard though.
 Have to save scum for them.
 I like how digipicks look like lightsabers too.
 Nice star wars nod even if the game is going for a more realistic sci fi depiction.

 The digipicks remind me of hand flashlights more than anything else